 Master of Engineering

-The program's emphasis is on mathematical modeling and on the application of quantitative techniques associated with optimization, probability, stochastic processes, and statistics to the design and operation of systems.
+The program's technical emphasis is on mathematical modeling and on applying quantitative techniques embedded in the fields of optimization, probability, stochastic processes, and statistics to the design and operations of systems.

-For many students, the program can be completed in two semesters.
-A third semester is possible and is recommended for some students depending on their undergraduate degree and M.Eng. specialty (notably for the Financial Engineering option).
-Some program options include activities during the winter intersession.
+For many students, the M.Eng. program can be completed in two semesters.
+A third semester is required for some students depending on their undergraduate degree and M.Eng. concentration.
+Most concentrations entail project work or other activities during the winter intersession.

 - Applied Operations Research (AOR)

 - Financial Engineering (FE)

 - Strategic Operations (SO)

 For detailed information on the program and requirements refer to: